Direct Access Barrister

 Property

-In my property work, I have acted for property owners and squatters, and my research has been published in the City Law Journal.
-This has encompassed obtaining injunctions in the High Court.
-I have assisted with boundary disputes as well as cases arising from property development regarding party wall agreements and the overriding of easements.
-I have been instructed in disputes over title, including one case where buyers did not register their title and the land subsequently passed to a third party.
-I recently advised 40+ households in relation to restrictive covenants at a property and the implications for a planning application.
+My property work frequently involves cases about constructive trusts and proprietary estoppel.
+I have assisted with matters involving boundary disputes, party wall agreements and the overriding of easements.
+I have been instructed in disputes over title, including a case where the buyers did not register their title and the land passed to a third party.
+I recently advised more than 40 households in relation to restrictive covenants and the implications for a planning application.
+My work has encompassed injunctions in the High Court.
+I represent clients in adverse possession disputes, and the City Law Journal has published my research.
 I frequently represent parties at the Property Chamber of the First-tier Tribunal in respect of variations of leases, service charge disputes and rent repayment orders.